Write us

 The trek to Salkantay reaches its highest point at the stunning Salkantay pass, situated at an altitude of 4,600 meters.
 The lowest elevation along the trek is 2,200 meters at the final campsite in Sahuayaco.

-Hiking Conditions on Salkantay Trek:
+Hiking conditions on the Salkantay Trek

-Age to do the Salkantay Trek:
+Age to do the Salkantay Trek

-Salkantay Trek Difficulty Level:
+Salkantay Trek Difficulty Level

 The following are the grades of difficulty: